 PSoC devices include extensive support for programming, testing, debugging, and tracing both hardware and firmware.
-Three interfaces are available: JTAG, SWD, and SWV.
+Four interfaces are available: JTAG, SWD, SWV, and TRACEPORT.
 JTAG and SWD support all programming and debug features of the device.
 JTAG also supports standard JTAG scan chains for board level test and chaining multiple JTAG devices to a single JTAG connection.
+The SWV and TRACEPORT provide trace output from the DWT, ETM, and ITM.
+TRACEPORT is faster but uses more pins.
+SWV is slower but uses only one pin.